-Christmas in Colmar
+A few words about Christmas in Colmar

-The whole historic centre is transformed into one big Christmas market made up of a multitude of châlets (little wooden stalls) selling original gift ideas and Christmas delicacies.
+During the Advent season, the entire historic centre welcomes a Christmas market.
+It comprises a multitude of chalets (little wooden stalls) selling original gift ideas and Christmas delicacies.

-But the multitude of stalls at the Christmas market did not just happen: their designs have been specifically created with the help of an architect in order to respect the rich architectural heritage of Colmar.
+But the many stalls at the Colmar Christmas market did not just happen by magic.
+Their designs have been specifically created with the help of an architect.
+The setting of the market had to respect the rich architectural heritage of Colmar.
 The tourist board stresses that:

 Marché de Noël de la Place des Dominicains

 The Dominican Church and its stained-glass windows tower over the Colmar Christmas market.
 It is made up of 65 stalls, all nestled together.